Delivery See details

 651-700kg weight = 7.49g paste dosage

-The veterinary surgeon should give advice regarding appropriate dosing programmes and stock management to achieve adequate parasite control for both tapeworm and roundworm infestations.
+The veterinary surgeon should advise on appropriate dosing programmes and stock management to achieve adequate parasite control for tapeworm and roundworm infestations.